patrick-zippenfenig/SwiftArrowParquet/README.md

 Rudimentary Swift Arrow Parquet Wrapper for the Apache Arrow GLIB library.

-WARNING: Sceleton only code.
-Not much funktionality, but can be extended easily
+WARNING: Skeleton code mostly and limited funktionality, but can be extended easily.
+Writing a simple Parquet file is currently the only functionality

 ## Usage